crownedgrouse/geas/README.md

 ```

 The global project can run starting R16B up to 18.1 in such case, due to use of a function introduced in R16B and another one removed in 18.2.
+Native x86 compilation was detected on test module.

 Available local releases in the release window is proposed if `GEAS_MY_RELS` is set.
 User can exclude release(s) with `GEAS_EXC_RELS` environment variable.